AlfonsoTorrez/Pitch-Perfect-iOS-App/README.md

 ### Demo 2
 + Application consisted in the use of a navigation controller and a table view.
-+ The table view listed a few names of countries and when clicked on they would take you to a separate view controller to see    their flags.
++ The table view listed a few names of countries.
+When clicked they will take the user into a separate view controller to see their flags.